Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Spectral algorithms with Gaussian kernels

-where $C$ is a constant independent of $n_{Q}$ and $\delta$. \end{theorem} \begin{remark} We note that the aforementioned training and validation approach is not the only way to achieve the adaptive procedure.
-To obtain the adaptive rate, one can also employ other widely used data-driven methods or model selection procedures, such as Lepski's method \citep{lepskii1991problem}. \end{remark}
+\begin{remark} We note that the aforementioned training validation approach is not the exclusive method for achieving adaptivity.
+Alternative data-driven selection procedures, such as Lepski's method \citep{lepskii1991problem}, can also be employed to derive similar adaptive guarantees. \end{remark}